GuanceCloud/datakit/internal/export/doc/en/inputs/prom.md

     The collector can now be turned on by [ConfigMap Injection Collector Configuration](../datakit/datakit-daemonset-deploy.md#configmap-setting).

-???+ attention "Configuration of interval"
+???+ info "Configuration of interval"

     Prometheus' metrics collection will cause some overhead (HTTP request) to the target service.
 To prevent unexpected configuration, the collection interval is currently 30s by default, and the configuration items are not obviously released in conf.
 If you must configure the collection interval, you can add this configuration in conf: